nsbno/trafficinfo-baseline-micronaut/docs/development.md

 ## Run
 ### maven
-Run `mvn exec:exec` and it will start the application.
+Run `./gradlew run` and it will start the application.

 ### docker
 Build a new image standing in the root-project-folder and execute `docker build -t microservice -f Docker/Dockerfile .`